FIS Cross-Country World Cup Finals

 The FIS Cross-Country World Cup Finals is a cross-country skiing event held annually since the 2007–08 season in various places in Europe or Canada.
-The World Cup Finals is a Stage World Cup event in the FIS Cross-Country World Cup, and are held as the last World Cup race weekend of the season.
+The World Cup Finals is a Stage World Cup event in the FIS Cross-Country World Cup, and is held as the last World Cup race weekend of the season.
 The inaugural World Cup Finals was held in 2008 in Bormio, Italy.
 As of the 2018–19 season, the World Cup Finals consists of three stages; a sprint, a mass start race and a pursuit.

 The first stages was arranged on 14 March 2008 and were won by Claudia Künzel (ladies) and Pietro Piller Cottrer (men).
 The first overall winners of the World Cup Finals were Virpi Kuitunen and Vincent Vittoz.

 Venues

 Prize money

 As of the 2018–19 edition, a total of CHF 240,000, both genders included, is awarded in cash prizes in the race.
 The overall winners of the World Cup Finals receive CHF 22,500, with the second and third placed skiers getting CHF 17,500 and CHF 11,000 respectively.
 All finishers in the top 20 are awarded money.
 CHF 5,000 is given to the winners of each stage of the race, with smaller amounts given to places 2 and 3.